platform-system-interface/intel_fw/docs/platforms.md

 Note that the ME generations roughly correspond with the overall platform, in that ranges of Intel platforms are expected to carry a certain ME hardware generation and specific platforms a certain firmware version range.
+For example, Lenovo ThinkPad X270 laptops came with 6th/7th gen Intel Core processors, which means 3rd generation ME hardware and version 11.x.x.x ME firmware.

 ## Processor names